Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Project Status and Roadmap

-Clank is mostly a research mule for myself, but I’m keeping designs and docs in the open as best I can.
-At the moment, the “corexy” variant is fairly stable, quite cheap and as simple as I can manage.
+Clank is mostly a research mule for myself, for a suite of modular controllers and motion systems but I’m keeping designs and docs in the open as best I can.

-Besides stable and available controllers, the development roadmap looks towards expanding the number of tools available for use with Clank.
+Besides overall stability, the development roadmap looks towards expanding the number of tools available for use with Clank.
 In that vein, collaborators who would like to develop end-effectors (mechanical wizards) or who would like to collaborate on modular controllers (embedded development / networking / controls savants) should get in touch with me directly.

 Footnotes